Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral inference for stationary TS-NSD

+where the subscript notation in $\omega_{(l+k)mod(T)}$ is to be understood as evaluating the indices modulo $T$.
 For guidance on the bandwidth and weight choices, see \cite{Priestley1981}.
 The consistency of the smoothed periodogram is discussed in e.g., \cite{Brockwell1992,Shumway2017}.

-Under Assumption A and recalling that for a Gaussian time series, the Fourier coefficients are asymptotically $\mathbf{J}(\omega_l) \dot\sim N_{\mathbb{C}} \left(\mathbf{0}, \mathbf{f}_{\text{GNAR}}(\omega_l) \right)$ at every frequency $\omega_l$ and approximately independent across frequencies, an approximation to the (pseudo) log-likelihood can be constructed and used in order to estimate the spectral density and precision under e.g., further sparsity constraints \citep{deb2024}.
-This approximation at $\omega_l$ (up to a constant) is,
+\begin{remark} Under Assumption A, since the Fourier coefficients are asymptotically $\mathbf{J}(\omega_l) \dot\sim N_{\mathbb{C}} \left(\mathbf{0}, \mathbf{f}(\omega_l) \right)$ at every frequency $\omega_l$ and approximately independent across frequencies, an approximation to the (pseudo) log-likelihood can be constructed and used in order to estimate the spectral density and precision under e.g., further sparsity constraints \citep{deb2024}.
+The log-likelihood function for the precision matrix $\mathbf{f}^{-1}(\cdot)$ can be written at each frequency $\omega_l$ (up to a constant) as